Likelihood Reconstruction for Radio Detectors of Neutrinos and Cosmic Rays: Applications

 \subsubsection{Previous method: unfolding and noise subtraction}

 The \textit{unfolding} and \textit{noise subtraction} method is the most commonly used method to estimate the fluence and polarization of an electric field in a dual-polarized antenna~\cite{Glaser:2017ctn}.
 The method comprises three simple steps.
 First, the measured trace is unfolded with the antenna response for the known arrival direction of the shower.
 This obtains an estimate of the three-dimensional (polarizations), time-dependent electric field, $\boldsymbol{E}$ of shape $n_\text{pol} \times n_t$, that includes unfolded noise from the trace.
+It is worth noting that the unfolded noise is not a correct physical representation of the radio noise that the antenna sees, since all noise is unfolded as if it is coming from the direction of the cosmic ray and includes noise from the electronics.
+This can lead to biases in reconstructed quantities.

 To estimate the time of the peak of the electric field, a Hilbert envelope is applied in a \textit{search window}, the norm of the three-dimensional envelope is calculated, and the peak is identified as $t_{\text{peak}}$.
 In this work, the search window is defined as $t_{\text{true}}\pm$\SI{30}{ns} where $t_{\text{true}}$ is the peak of the norm of the Hilbert envelope of the noiseless electric field.
 A \textit{signal window} is then defined as $[t_1,t_2]$ at $\pm$\SI{30}{ns} around $t_{\text{peak}}$, and a \textit{noise window} is defined as $[t_3,t_4]$, which is a \SI{200}{ns} period outside the signal window.
 The electric field energy fluence of the three components is then estimated as

 where $\varepsilon_0$ is the dielectric constant and $c$ is the speed of light.
 The method hence estimates the total fluence in the signal window and subtracts the contribution from the noise estimated from the noise window.
 We set $f_\text{pol}$ to zero in cases where the estimated noise fluence is larger than the fluence in the signal window, to avoid non-physical negative fluence estimates.